Friday: 1:00 pm-2:00 pm

 Lozano has received fellowships from the Huntington Library and the New Mexico Office of the State Historian to aid her research.
 During the 2012-2013 academic year, Lozano held a postdoctoral fellowship from the National Academy of Education/Spencer Foundation that she completed at the Center for Comparative Studies in Race and Ethnicity (CCSRE) at Stanford University.

-At Princeton, Lozano is associated with the Program in Latino Studies, the Program in American Studies (where she is a member of the Executive Committee), the Princeton-Mellon Urban Studies Program, and the PIIRS-sponsored Migration: People and Cultures Across Borders research group.
+At Princeton, Lozano is associated with the Program in Latino Studies, the Program in American Studies (where she is a member of the Executive Committee), the Program in Latin American Studies, the Princeton-Mellon Urban Studies Program, and the PIIRS-sponsored Migration: People and Cultures Across Borders research group.

-Lozano joined the Princeton faculty in 2013 and has taught courses including Latino History, Urban Latino History, Comparative Race, and Ethnicity, and a History 400 course called Sound, Immigrants and the American West.
-She plans to teach courses on the borderlands, the history of immigration and migration, and race, empire, and education in upcoming semesters.
+Lozano joined the Princeton faculty in 2013 and has taught courses including: Latino History; Urban Latino History; Comparative Race and Ethnicity in the United States; and a History 400 course called Sound, Immigrants and the American West.
+She plans to teach courses on: the U.S.-Mexico border; the history of immigration and migration; and race, empire, and education in upcoming semesters.
 Lozano is a faculty adviser in Whitman College.

 “Managing the 'Priceless Gift': Debating Spanish Language Instruction in New Mexico and Puerto Rico, 1930-1950."
 Western Historical Quarterly 44 (Autumn 2013): 271-293.